Mohamed Harkat: Danger Opinion Process

 The substantive judicial review of Harkat's deportation order proceeded to a court hearing in 2024.
 The court held a case conference in May 2024 to determine a schedule for the resolution of the case.
 Mr. Justice John Norris of the court then issued a decision in June 2024 setting out the schedule for next steps in the proceeding.
 Specifically, the applicant's further affidavits, if any, were to be served and filed by September 13, 2024.
 The respondents' further affidavits, if any, were to be served and filed by September 30, 2024.
-Cross-examinations on these affidavits was to be completed by October 11, 2024.
+Cross-examination on these affidavits was to be completed by October 11, 2024.
 The applicant's Further Memorandum was to be served and filed by October 18, 2024.
 The respondents' Further Memorandum was to be served and filed by November 15, 2024.
 The court hearing then took place in Toronto on December 3, 2024.

-A decision from the court is expected in 2025.
+The court issued a letter on February 5, 2026 stating that the judge's decision was nearing completion and that the court's judgment and reasons would be provided to the parties on a confidential basis in order to provide the parties with an opportunity to make further submissions concerning any serious questions of public importance that may arise.
+A final draft of the Judgment and Reasons was released to the parties on April 10, 2026 on a confidential basis for them to provide submissions on whether serious questions of general importance arise in the case.

+The instructions of the court were that if the parties had a joint position on whether serious questions of general importance arise, the wording of such questions was to be communicated to the Court no later than May 1, 2026.
+If the parties were unable to agree, they were to serve and file their respective positions no later than May 8, 2026.
+The respondent filed its representations on May 8, indicating that agreement was not reached.

+In June 2026, the Federal Court issued its reasons setting aside the Minister's danger opinion decision as unreasonable.